tauri-apps/wry/.changes/windows-autoplay.md

 wry: patch
 ---

-Fixed an issue causing autoplay on windows to require user gestures again.
+Fixed a regression causing autoplay on windows to require user gestures.